-Daughter Jasmine who hails from Punahou and the University of Hawaii has taken on the responsibilities of the administrative division.
+Daughter Jasmine,the CFO and Office Administrator, hails from Punahou and the University of Hawaii has taken on the responsibilities of the administrative division.
 Her vision, humbleness, compassion and Christian values assure a great future for Tanioka's.

-Son Justin was born a month prior to opening and has been committed in taking over the entity since his first steps.
-Overseeing more than 120 employees with a goal of providing the best working environment makes him a great leader with a genuine heart.
+Son Justin, General Manager, was born a month prior to opening and has been committed in taking over the entity since his first steps.
+Overseeing their 130 employees with the help of his assistant general managers and division managers, his goal of providing the best working environment makes him a great leader with a genuine heart.

-Assistant General Managers Donnovan Suemoto and Lauren Miyashiro lead the management team with Retail Manager Tad Yamakawa, Catering Manager Jensen Endo, Seafood & Snacks Manager Esther Ringor and Human Resources Manager Sandi Minamishin.
-Wendy Golz serves as our charity foundation Vice President.
+Assistant General Managers Lauren Miyashiro and Esther Ringor lead the management team with Retail Manager Tad Yamakawa, Catering Manager Jensen Endo, and Human Resources Manager Sandi Minamishin.
+Wendy Golz serves as our charity foundation Vice President and Office Manager.

 Tanioka's has been honored with many awards throughout their 39 year history including the prestigious US Small Business Award, Family Business of the Year [University of Hawaii Business Center], Pride in Waipahu, Ilima Award [Star Advertiser] and numerous Best of the Best awards [Honolulu Advertiser], and Hawaii's Best [Star Advertiser].
 In 2016, Tanioka's was voted 1st place for Hawaii's Best Caterer and People's Choice for Hawaii's Best Poke.